Do you experience this?

 I feel trapped, but I’m terrified out there.

 I spend all of my time in my home.
-I feel safe and trapped at the same time.
-Basic things—like driving, going through the checkout line at the grocery store, going outside for any reason — landed me somewhere between mortal unease and full-throttle terror.
+It makes me feel safe and trapped at the same time.
+Basic things like driving, going through the checkout line at the grocery store, going outside for any reason landed me somewhere between mortal unease and full-throttle terror.
 People just frighten me.
 Outside has everything.
 Whenever I think of a thing now like skis or fireworks or islands or elevators or yo-yos, I have to remember they’re real, they’re actually happening in Outside.
 It makes my head tired.
 And people too, firefighters, teachers burglars, babies, saints, soccer players and all sorts, they’re all really in Outside.
 I’m not there.
 Am I still real?
+Counseling can help with agoraphobia.

 Agoraphobia is an anxiety disorder.
 People with agoraphobia avoid situations that might cause them to feel: trapped helpless panic embarrassment fear